The 7 Silent Sounds Your Garage Door Makes Right Before It Fails

 Rattles Loose hardware or rail vibration

-Grinding Cable or bearing decay
+Grinding Cable, bearing, or drum decay

-Shudder slaps Motor-gear or opener stress
+Shudder slaps Motor gear or opener load stress

 Winter moans Climate stress accelerating wear